Back to Blog

 • Diet: Start with a soft diet and gradually progress to your normal diet as tolerated.

-A patient of mine recently shared that following the post-operative instructions diligently, especially regarding wound care and medication, significantly eased her recovery process.
+Patients at THANC Hospital have shared that following the post-operative instructions diligently, especially regarding wound care and medication, significantly eased their recovery process.

 Weeks 2-4: Gradual Return to Normal Activities